Kingdom of Ndongo: The rise of Queen Nzinga

-Portugal's failure to honor its treaty took a toll on Ngola Mbandi, and in desperation, he committed suicide, leaving the country in the hands of his sister Nzinga, who was to serve as regent for his minor son, then in the protective custody of the Imbangala leader Kaza, who had left Portuguese service and joined with Ndongo.
-Nzinga, however, only briefly served as regent, and had the young son murdered and succeeded to the throne as ruling queen.
+Portugal's failure to honor its treaty took a toll on Ngola Mbandi.
+In desperation, he committed suicide, leaving the country in the hands of his sister Nzinga, who was to serve as regent for his minor son, then in the protective custody of the Imbangala leader Kaza, who had left Portuguese service and joined with Ndongo.
+Nzinga, however, only briefly served as regent and had the young son murdered and succeeded to the throne as ruling queen.
 Some European sources call her Anna Xinga.

 Father Giovanni took this opportunity to reopen negotiations with Nzinga, whose legitimacy he questioned.
-He refused to return the Ijiko, and insisted that Njinga first acknowledge Portuguese sovereignty.
-Although Nzinga was prepared to do this, she would not leave the island until her full control was established and the Ijiko returned.
+He refused to return the Ijiko and insisted that Njinga first acknowledge Portuguese sovereignty.
+Although Nzinga was prepared to do this, she would not leave the island until her complete control was established and the Ijiko returned.
 When the Portuguese refused, Nzinga encouraged them to run away and enter her service.
-The dispute over the Ijiko led to war in 1626, and Sousa's army was able to oust Nzinga from Kidonga, but not to capture her.
+The dispute over the Ijiko led to war in 1626.
+Sousa's army was able to oust Nzinga from Kidonga but not to capture her.

-Sousa felt confident enough at this point to declare Nzinga deposed and convened some sobas who had supported her to re-elect as new king Hari a Kiluanji, lord of the rocky fortress of Mpungo a Ndongo (or Pungo Andongo) in 1626, but he died in the smallpox epidemic that broke out as a result of the war, and was replaced by Filipe Hari a Ngola.
+Sousa felt confident enough at this point to declare Nzinga deposed and convened some sobas who had supported her to re-elect as new king Hari a Kiluanji, lord of the rocky fortress of Mpungo a Ndongo (or Pungo Andongo) in 1626.
+Still, he died in the smallpox epidemic that broke out as a result of the war and was replaced by Filipe Hari a Ngola.

-Nzinga refused to recognize Hari a Ngola claiming that he was of slave origin and not eligible to reign.
-She reoccupied Kindonga and began mobilizing support of all the sobas opposed to Hari an Angola and Portuguese rule, leading to a second war with Portugal.
-Sousa's army defeated Nzinga again in 1628, once again forcing her to flee the islands.
+Nzinga refused to recognize Hari a Ngola, claiming that he was of slave origin and not eligible to reign.
+She reoccupied Kindonga and began mobilizing the support of all the sobas opposed to Hari an Angola and Portuguese rule, leading to a second war with Portugal.
+Sousa's army defeated Nzinga again in 1628, forcing her to flee the islands.
 Nzinga narrowly escaped capture, at one point having to descend into the Baixa de Cassange on ropes with only a few hundred of her followers remaining.

-Desperate, Nzinga joined her forces with the Imbangala band of Kasanje, who forced her to accept a humiliating position as wife and give up her royal regalia.
-Nevertheless, she was able to win one of his supporters, subsequently known as Nzinga Mona (or Nzinga's son) away and rebuild her army.
-Using this support, Nzinga moved northward and captured the Kingdom of Matamba which became her base, even as she sent a detachment to reoccupy the Kindonga Islands, now sacred because her brother's remains were buried there.
+Desperate, Nzinga joined forces with the Imbangala band of Kasanje, who forced her to accept a humiliating position as wife and give up her royal regalia.
+Nevertheless, she was able to win one of his supporters, subsequently known as Nzinga Mona (or Nzinga's son), away and rebuild her army.
+Using this support, Nzinga moved northward and captured the Kingdom of Matamba, which became her base, even as she sent a detachment to reoccupy the Kindonga Islands, now sacred because her brother's remains were buried there.

 At this point, the history of Nzinga becomes that of Matamba, and her career can be followed in that country.